juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 anti-monopoly law makes illegal to include Bing as default Search engine in Windows.

 Microsoft had several Law suits and lost.
-Thats why the "special" Windows version cannot be downloaded from Microft website.
+Thats why the "special" Windows version cannot be downloaded from Microsoft website.

 if you upgraded W8.1 to free W10 update and didnt like it, wanted to rollback and re-install Windows 8.1